-Some self-checking test benches are provided in the testbench directory.
-The test benches include test vectors and expected results.
-The object being tested of each file is listed in the table below.
+If the function of the core is wrong, some other self-checking test benches in the "testbench" directory may help.
+The object of each test bench is listed in the table below.

 Table 2: the object being tested by each test bench